 Metro Line 9 goes to many sites in the city centre.
 Therefore, Qibao is also a pretty good place to stay when traveling to Shanghai.

 How to get to Qibao ancient water town

 By metro: Take Shanghai metro line 9 and get off at Qibao (七宝) station.
-The station is in a very big shopping mall.
-Take the exit 2 to get out of the mall it takes about 5 to 10 minutes to walk to Qibao Ancient Water Town.
+The station is in a modern shopping mall.
+Take exit 2 to get out of the mall, and it takes about 5 to 10 minutes to walk to Qibao Ancient Water Town.

-Once you are out from Qibao Subway Station of Line 9, walk along Minzhu Road (民主路)to the south direction.
-At the T-junction, you turn left and walk along Qingnian Road (青年路) to the east direction.
+Once you are out from the Qibao Subway Station of Line 9, walk along Minzhu Road (民主路)to the south direction.
+At the T-junction, you turn left and walk along Qingnian Road (青年路) in the east.
 Soon you will see the entrance, an archway with the bell tower behind it.